Deep Dive 2

 Southern Ocean Live Updates

-Live updates from the team aboard Pressure Drop as they attempt to make the world’s first manned submersible dive to the deepest point in the Southern Ocean, in the South Sandwich Trench.
+Live updates from the team aboard Pressure Drop during the mission to dive to the deepest point in the Southern Ocean, in the South Sandwich Trench.

 Blue skies and calmer seas, now that we are above 45 degrees south latitude – it’s nice to be back in warmer climes.
 We are still in a very remote area outside all normal shipping lanes, but at least we are now north of the ferocious weather band to the south (see Windy.com weather map with storms indicated in red, below our position — the yellow dot).
 We are getting science lander “Skaff” ready for its mission to the bottom of the Agulhas Fracture Zone very late tonight.
 We hope to get some good video, biological samples, sonar maps, and possibly a soil sample using a new method with which we are experimenting.
 After this, all that is left to do is head towards Cape Town and crew changeover.